 The next Unit D3 Wines of the World (Part 2) will take place

-You must have also completed Unit D3 (Part 1 - France) course in order to sit the D3 exam in May 2020.
+You must have also completed Unit D3 (Part 1 - France) course in order to sit the D3 exam.